Jan-Bruun-Andersen/cmd-lib/README.md

 # cmd-lib
-A set Windows CMD interpreter utilities that I have useful
+A set of Windows CMD interpreter utilities that I have found useful.